rehierl/node-tree-outliner/1-2-0-node-trees/1-0-core-definitions.md

 * such that `(E(e) subset-of N)` for all `(e in E)`
 * i.e. both endpoints of each edge are nodes in `N`

-As trees are directed graphs, each node represents a unique object:
+Each node is understood to represent a unique object:

 * `o(n)` returns the object that node `n` represents
 * `n(o) := v(o)` returns the id/reference/node of object `o`